jsxc/xmpp-cloud-auth/README.md

 such a process using *systemd*.

 ## How does it work?
-Your XMPP server sends the authentication data in a [special format](https://www.ejabberd.im/files/doc/dev.html#htoc9) on the standard input to the authentication script.
+Your XMPP server sends the authentication data in a [special format](https://www.ejabberd.im/files/doc/dev.html#htoc9) on the standard input to the authentication script, length-prefixed (`-t ejabberd`) for *ejabberd*, newline-terminated (`-t prosody` aka `-t generic`) for *Prosody* (and maybe others).
 The script will first try to verify the given password as time-limited token and if this fails, it will send a HTTP request to your cloud installation to verify this data.
 To protect your Nextcloud/Owncloud against different attacks, every request has a signature similar to the  [github webhook signature]( https://developer.github.com/webhooks/securing/).

 ### Time-limited token
 The time-limited token has the following structure: